42i-ai/my-benefits/README.md

 # Enviroment:

 For the environment solution, we use Poetry[2] to manage Python dependencies.
 The solution will be packaged in a docker compose file, which can be used to deploy it to production and execute tests on the CD/CI process.

-## Libraries used on this project:

-### PDFtoText

-To extract information from PDF for further analysis, we will use PDFtoText.
-According to the article on Medium [9], the Python package PyMuPDF[10] is a good choice because it preserves tables and the original PDF structure.
-However, after testing with PyMuPDF, the library does not extract tables correctly, so I used tabular.

-### Duckdb

-DuckDB aims to create a fast and efficient SQL query execution engine that can run complex queries on large data sets.
-It integrates tightly with Pandas DataFrames and allows us to run these queries directly on top of them without needing to move data in and out of the dataframe[7].

-- Mypds
-- streamlit[^1]

-I will use pypdf2 to extract text from the PDF and write the data as json.

 ```bash
 docker build -t nlp-challenge -f my_benefits/extract/Dockerfile --no-cache --progress=plain .
 2>&1 | tee build.log